 And in fact, the NHS has found other uses for group phone calls, too.
 Thanks to choosing WHYPAY? to make NHS conference calls, over £3.9 million was saved between April 2019 and September 2020, which can be put towards providing healthcare!

 Philanthropic, spiritual and ethical uses of group phone calls

-Group phone calls are, for example, helping to address the environmental crisis we’re facing.
+Group telephone calls are, for example, helping to address the environmental crisis we’re facing.
 They’re a great way for businesses to try to offset their carbon emissions, becoming greener while saving money.
 In fact, it’s a communication method which can help any organisation become more environmentally friendly, by cutting out the need to travel!

-And action has been taken to save human as well as animal life through the communication powers of group phone calls.
+It’s not only animals we’re saving.
+Human lives also are protected by group phone calls.
 We saw this back in 2017, when people came together through group phone calls to help alleviate the famine in Sudan.

 Even outside of times of crisis, group phone calls are a great way to maintain a feeling of community and support, and conference calls for prayer groups have proven a really popular way to make sure everybody can access the spiritual guidance they need.

 Given this power to bring together people from across the world in moments of crisis, it’s unsurprising the world’s governments conference call frequently.
 In a moment of crisis or an event requiring immediate action, world-leaders need only pick up the phone.
 They can deliberate with each other and their advisors within seconds.
 That way, we tackle issues in ways that best suit everybody.
 We can present a united front, and avoid worsening situations through ignorance.